A Generalized Bandsplit Neural Network for Cinematic Audio Source Separation: RESULTS AND DISCUSSION

 \subsection{Common Encoder}

-The next modification was to merge the encoder section, that is, all modules up to and including the time-frequency modeling module, into a shared system for all stems.
-This additionally cut the parameters down by another \SI{45}{\percent} from BSRNN-GRU8, or \SI{67}{\percent} from BSRNN-LSTM12.
+The next modification was to merge the encoder section, that is, all modules up to and including the TF modeling module, into a shared system for all stems.
+This further cut the parameters down by \SI{45}{\percent} from BSRNN-GRU8.
 Again, the performance of this common-encoder model (BandIt) is still very similar to either BSRNN system on average.
 More interestingly, the performance in the effects stem increased by about \SI{1}{\decibel} compared to BSRNN-LSTM12, but this is also accompanied by a drop of about \SI{1}{\decibel} in dialogue stem performance.
-This seems to indicate that there is a trade-off in the information compression.
+This seems to indicate that there is a slight competition in dynamically allocating information from three stems into the shared embedding.
 Qualitatively, however, speech is known to be easier to detect and semantically segment than effects due to the former being less acoustically diverse and more bandlimited on average.
 As such, since the speech performance at around \SI{13}{\decibel} is closer to the oracle performance, we consider the improvement in the effects stem performance of higher importance.